mcdm/CommitmentBank/README.md

 - Answer/Responses: projection judgments to the prompt, using a 7-point Likert scale (-3/the author is certain that the prompt is false, 0/the author is not certain whether the prompt is true or false, 3/the author is certain that the prompt is true)
 - mean.noTarget: mean of responses to the "plausibility of the content of the complement given context" (see Section 2.6 in the paper)
 - sd.noTarget: standard deviation of responses to the "plausibility of the content of the complement given context" (see Section 2.6 in the paper)

+# Code
+<strong>analysis-SuB-paper.R</strong> contains the R code to reproduce the figures and models in the paper.
+At time of publication, a few items were missing annotation for the tense of the matrix verb.
+These got fixed in the released data.
+However running the code on the released data leads to minimal discrepancies from what is reported in the paper wrt tense.